-90% of our equity-focused American Funds passed all three screens Strong downside capture Funds that have exhibited strong downside capture versus peers over a rolling three-year period Screen two Lower fees Funds that have fees in the least expensive quartile versus their peers Screen three High firm manager ownership Funds managed by portfolio managers with the highest quartile of firm manager ownership in their fund
+90% of our equity-focused American Funds passed all three screens = Strong downside capture Funds that have exhibited strong downside capture versus peers over a rolling three-year period Screen two Lower fees Funds that have fees in the least expensive quartile versus their peers Screen three High firm manager ownership Funds managed by portfolio managers with the highest quartile of firm manager ownership in their fund

-11Comparisons with screened funds on page 9 used an asset-weighted methodology.
+&lt;sup>12Morningstar universe of active funds uses an asset-weighted methodology.
 This method can increase comparability between portfolios as compared with an equal-weighting methodology.
-See the appendix on pages 16-17 for methodology details.
+Refer to the appendix on pages 16-17 for methodology details.

-12Success rates are calculated for rolling 10-year periods on a monthly basis from 1/1/96 to 12/31/22.
+&lt;sup>13Success rates are calculated at NAV for rolling 10-year periods on a monthly basis from 1/1/96 to 12/31/23.

-13Results reflect funds within the specified Morningstar category that met the combined low expense ratio, strong downside capture and high firm manager ownership screens.
+&lt;sup>14Results reflect funds within the specified Morningstar category that met the combined strong downside capture, low expense ratio and high firm manager ownership screens.
 Not all individual funds beat their benchmark.

-Please see the appendix for indexes used to calculate the success rates for the different categories.
+Please refer to the appendix for indexes used to calculate the success rates for the different categories.

-Sources: Capital Group, Morningstar as of December 31, 2022.
-Screens were based on historical fund performance in comparison with peer median.
+Sources: Capital Group, Morningstar as of December 31, 2023.
+Screens were based on historical fund performance in comparison to peers within the same Morningstar category.
 Best downside capture was defined as top 50%.
 Lowest expense ratio and highest manager ownership were defined as top 25% for the U.S. Large Cap category (owing to its larger sample size) and top 50% for the other categories.
+Refer to page 16 for more information on the methodology for tracking downside capture, low expenses and high firm manager ownership.